Keep the Trail Access info current...

-Treachery Headland walking track is a 2km, grade 4 Return hike located in the Myall Lakes National Park, NSW.
+Treachery Headland walking track is a 2km, grade 4 return hike, located in the Myall Lakes National Park, New South Wales.
 The hike should take approximately 45mins to complete.

 Treachery Headland walking track offers impressive views of Sugarloaf Point Lighthouse, the rocky headland and the coastline.
 It’s a short walk, taking you on a journey through the park’s coastal rainforest.
 You’ll pass a giant fig tree with intricate buttress roots before reaching the grassy headland where stunning views await.

 A sidetrack off the main one will take you down to the white sands of the secluded Treachery Beach.
 It’s a great spot for fishing and surfing.

 About the region